fcgrolleau/Dynamic-RRT/README.md

 ### Sankey diagrams

 Sankey diagrams were produced with the files corresponding to Figure 3 and S2 mentioned above.
-They were then imported as  resolution independent images with <a href="https://nytimes.github.io/svg-crowbar/">SVG Crowbar</a> and then edited in Adobe Illustrator.
+They were then imported as  resolution independent images with <a href="https://nytimes.github.io/svg-crowbar/">SVG Crowbar</a> and colored in Adobe Illustrator.

 ### Bootstrapping